 We propose modifying the discount rate used to calculate the scenario reserves within the VM-20 Stochastic Reserve (SR) to be the Net Asset Earned Rate (NAER) on additional assets while also allowing for the Direct Iteration Method (DIM) as an alternative approach to calculating these scenario reserves.
 The principal reason for making this change is to address concerns related to APF 2023-03 Part 4, which deals with borrowing costs.
-In particular, it has been noted that a disconnect would now exist between the borrowing rate and the scenario discount rate used in calculating the scenario reserves for the VM-20 SR. Secondly, the upcoming changes to the Economic Scenario Generator will likely lead to instances of negative interest rates, which calls into question the appropriateness of discounting at 105% of a Treasury rate.
-Changing to the NAER will allow for more appropriate discounting in these types of scenarios.
-Thirdly, the existing methodology of using SR discount rates equal to 105% of the path of 1-year Treasury rates does not have a clear, strong rationale for use.
-The methodology originated from C3P2 Standard Scenario for variable annuities, and the discount rate in C3P2 was later revised and eventually the Standard Scenario was eliminated altogether.
+In particular, it has been noted that a disconnect would now exist between the borrowing rate and the scenario discount rate used in calculating the scenario reserves for the VM-20 SR. Secondly, the upcoming changes to the Economic Scenario Generator will likely lead to instances of negative interest rates, which calls into question the appropriate discounting in these types of scenarios.
+Thirdly, the existing methodology of using SR discount rate in C3P2 was later revised and eventually the Standard Scenario for variable annuities, and the discount rate in C3P2 was later revised and eventually the Standard Scenario was eliminated altogether.
 This methodology for discounting is not used in most current applications where GPVAD are calculated.

-^{} This form is not intended for minor corrections, such as formatting, grammar, cross-references or spelling.
+\ This form is not intended for minor corrections, such as formatting, grammar, cross-references or spelling.
 Those types of changes do not require action by the entire group and may be submitted via letter or email to the NAIC staff support person for the NAIC group where the document originated.
+NAIC Staff Comments: